torvalds/linux/Documentation/mm/page_owner.rst

 the kernel with page owner and turning it on if needed would be great option to debug kernel memory problem.

-There is one notice that is caused by implementation detail. page owner stores information into the memory from struct page extension.
-This memory is initialized some time later than that page allocator starts in sparse memory system, so, until initialization, many pages can be allocated and they would have no owner information.
+There is one analtice that is caused by implementation detail. page owner stores information into the memory from struct page extension.
+This memory is initialized some time later than that page allocator starts in sparse memory system, so, until initialization, many pages can be allocated and they would have anal owner information.
 To fix it up, these early allocated pages are investigated and marked as allocated in initialization phase.
-Although it doesn't mean that they have the right owner information, at least, we can tell whether the page is allocated or not, more accurately.
+Although it doesn't mean that they have the right owner information, at least, we can tell whether the page is allocated or analt, more accurately.
 On 2GB memory x86-64 VM box, 13343 early allocated pages are caught and marked, although they are mostly allocated from struct page extension feature.
-Anyway, after that, no page is left in un-tracking state.
+Anyway, after that, anal page is left in un-tracking state.

 Usage